 • Develop language to support new funding opportunities, campaigns and significant fundraising efforts for public radio.

 • Produce persuasive and dynamic grants and letters of inquiry following funder guidelines and deadlines.

-• Produce grant reports to foundations to include where appropriate a comprehensive analysis of program-related metrics and outcomes.
+• Produce grant reports to foundations to include comprehensive analysis of program-related metrics and outcomes.
 Ensure that NPR is compliant with funders’ reporting requirements.

 • Develop templates for grants and reports to streamline the production of materials, and update the language and metrics quarterly.

 • Maintain the institutional grants calendar in Raisers Edge to ensure timely submission of all letters of inquiry, proposals and reports.

 • Prioritize projects to keep multiple assignments moving in a timely manner, meet deadlines and manage supplemental material required for proposals and reports.